 The service provider must ensure there are effective arrangements in place for the monitoring, reviewing, and improving the quality of care and supported provided.
 This is an ongoing area of non-compliance since the last inspection.
 We found ineffectual auditing and review systems in place to maintain oversight of information in care records, incidents, and concerns.
 Leadership and management do not appropriately investigate and analyse accident and incidents to implement actions and learn lessons to prevent further events.
 We found a lack of training needs analysis within the organisation to highlight discrepancies in staff knowledge and competencies compared to the needs of people who use the service.
 At this inspection, we also found ineffectual policies and procedures that need to be updated in line with the most recent national guidelines.
-Due to this, we have issued a priority action notice, and we expect urgent action to be taken for the safety and well-being of people.
+Due to this, we have re-issued an area for improvement.